-Based on facts and circumstances, management assessed that the Group has satisfied the requirements in SFRS(I) 10, Consolidated Financial Statements (SFRS(I) 10) in accounting for SGT as a subsidiary as the Group is considered as presently having control over SGT.
-Accordingly, the financial statements of SGT have been included on the Group's consolidated financial statements for the reporting year ended 31 December 2020 in accordance with SFRS(I) 10.
-The summarised financial information of SGT for the reporting year ended 31 December 2020 is disclosed in Note 15A.
+Based on facts and circumstances, management assessed and re-assessed that the Group has satisfied the requirements in SFRS(I) 10, Consolidated Financial Statements (SFRS(I) 10) in accounting for SGT as a subsidiary as the Group is considered as presently having control over SGT.
+Accordingly, the financial statements of SGT continued to be included on the Group's consolidated financial statements for the reporting year ended 31 December 2021 in accordance with SFRS(I) 10.
+The summarised financial information of SGT for the reporting year ended 31 December 2021 is disclosed in Note 15A.
 2. Significant accounting policies and other explanatory information (cont'd)